adam8-9/candy-museum-/README.md

 # candy-museum-
-This is an attempted remake of a project that uses pure html,css, and javascript instead of bootstrap that was used in colt steeles 2021 web bootcamp course.
+This is an attempt at remaking a project in pure html,css, and javascript instead of bootstrap that was used in colt steeles 2021 web bootcamp course.